Mull-Tokens: Modality-Agnostic Latent Thinking: Introduction

 \section{Introduction}

-Real-world visual tasks~\citep{vasilyeva2012development,tversky2009thinking} require a synchrony of perception and reasoning~\cite{hu2024visual}.
+Real-world visual tasks~\citep{vasilyeva2012development,tversky2009thinking} require a synchrony of visual and verbal logical reasoning~\cite{hu2024visual}.
 For example, when solving visual puzzles and IQ tests, people imagine patterns and manipulate visual maps to solve the problem~\citep{mallot2024geometry}.
 Such reasoning—often bundled up as visual/spatial reasoning~\cite{ray2024sat}— is difficult for humans and machines alike~\cite{yang2025_thinking_in_space}.
 It requires reasoning in space~\cite{lee2025molmoact}, in 3D~\cite{bigverdi2025perception,li2025unfolding}, and often in time~\cite{yang2025_thinking_in_space,brown2025simsvsimulatedinstructiontuningspatial}.
-While textual Chain-of-Thought (CoT)~\citep{wei2022chain} has advanced verbal logical reasoning for language models, it falls short on visual reasoning: models still falter when problems demand more than verbal image descriptions~\citep{wang2024pictureworththousandwords, liu2025mindstepbystep, Qwen3-VL}.
-Mastering \emph{vision-centric} logical reasoning remains an open challenge.
+While textual Chain-of-Thought (CoT)~\citep{wei2022chain} has advanced verbal logical reasoning for language models, it falls short on visual reasoning: models still falter when problems demand reasoning about visual causality~\citep{hao2025can,jiang2025corvid}.